What is the Ethereum Beacon Chain?

 Unlike the Ethereum Mainnet, the Beacon Chain does not handle transactions or smart contracts.
 Instead, it coordinates the entire Ethereum network by managing its stakers (who validate the proof of stake blocks) and shard chains (split-up chains of the main network).

-First, the Beacon Chain introduces the proof of stake consensus mechanism for computers in the blockchain network to validate transactions.
+First, the Beacon Chain introduces the Proof-of-Stake (PoS) consensus mechanism for computers in the blockchain network to validate transactions.

 Introducing shard chains

 While the Ethereum roadmap once planned for 64 "shard chains" to run in parallel, scaling the network's throughput.

 Since then, the community has shifted its focus to scaling via a layer-2 centric roadmap.

 Transition to proof of stake

 Understanding proof of stake (vs. proof of work)